Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Contact with mold toxins can cause actual health risks and possible severe reactions, including respiratory issues and eye irritation.
 If you think you have a moldy AC unit, you should contact an experienced professional for mold removal services or follow this guide to combat this severe health hazard.

-Mold growth can occur when your AC gets too hot or water leaks in the system.
+Mold growth can occur when your AC unit is overheating or water leaks in the system.
 In addition, if your AC isn’t cooling, you may have dirty air ducts and mold damage.
 After all, the inside of an AC unit produces the perfect conditions for mold, but regular cleanings that zap earlier signs of mold growth from a professional service provider can help mitigate heavy mold growth.

 If you have any experience cleaning mold from a shower or toilet, the process isn’t much different when cleaning an AC unit.
 While you’re inside the machine, you can apply some AC unit oil and find the contactor, but those shouldn’t affect the growth of mold in the unit.

 Disconnect your AC unit from power before looking at the internals.
 You should wear gloves and a mask while checking for the presence of mold in air conditioners.
 You can spot mold colonies by looking for black dust or fuzzy growth inside the unit.

 You can clean the mold from your AC with most household cleaners, but you can also use a white vinegar or bleach solution.
 Vaccum the AC unit’s internals and apply the cleaning solution with a scrubbing sponge.

 Leave the cleaning solution on the AC unit for about 10 minutes, and then rinse the unit with a hose or clean, damp cloths.
 Let the unit dry for up to 24 hours.